 Please email us to discuss your requirements.
 Law Mutual (WA) may be able to arrange in-house delivery of a seminar, depending on your number of practitioners and availability of presenters.
 There is a charge for this service.

 My firm has more than 10 practitioners; can I attend a seminar designed for 6-9 practitioners?

 This seminar is not targeted to you.
 However, if the seminar is not fully booked by targeted practitioners, we may release places to other practitioners.
 Please register your interest by email.

 Risk management seminars out of the Perth metro area

 At present, seminars are only available face-to-face in Perth.
 We are investigating the development of online seminars.

-Why are the risk management seminars free and compulsory anymore?
+Why are the risk management seminars free and not compulsory anymore?